When waiting is writhing and silence groans

 Yes.
 And no. Let’s look further at the tension of the “stillness,” the travail of the “waiting,” that the verbs in Psalm 37:7 express.

-“Be still before the Lord.”
-Here, damam urges, “Respond to evil and injustice the same way Ezekiel and Aaron responded to stunning loss.”
-It might look like this:
+In Psalm 37, damam urges, “Respond to evil and injustice the same way Ezekiel and Aaron responded to stunning loss.”
+Such “stillness” might look like this:

-Your emotions ricocheting every which way, you feel powerless to do anything, and desperate to do something – to fix what’s wrong, to pretend it isn’t happening, to expose and confront the evil, to deny, scapegoat, escape.
+Your emotions ricocheting every which way, you feel powerless to do anything, yet desperate – to fix what’s wrong, to pretend it isn’t happening, to expose and confront the evil, to deny, scapegoat, escape – to do something.

-This type being still is not calm repose.
-It’s biting the bullet.
-It’s not denying reality; it’s denying yourself.
-It’s a fast of God’s choosing, a stillness fast.
-Life goes on, and you keep doing what needs to be done.
-But in those areas where you most long to see breakthrough and you feel most stuck, you choose to “stand fast,” until the fast is done.
+Oh, life goes on, and you keep doing what needs to be done.
+But in those areas where you most long to see breakthrough and you feel most stuck, you “stand fast,” until the fast is complete.

 This type being silent is not brooding.
 It’s waiting to speak and act until God gives the wisdom, the go-ahead, the strength.
-Meanwhile, it’s speaking and being heard in the secret place.
+Meanwhile, it’s crying out and being heard in the secret place.
 It’s listening for, and hearing, the one who speaks to you there.

 Writhe in labor, twist, tremble, whirl about, dance, travail.